kojeomstudio/HELLO_MY_WORLD/docs/server-rooms-architecture.md

 2. **Login** – `LoginHandler` validates the session, assigns the user to the lobby (`TryAssignPlayerToRoom` with queue disabled), and updates the player’s world metadata maintained by `SessionManager`.
 3. **Join Request** – `RoomEnterHandler` accepts a `RoomEnterRequest` which can target a specific room or request auto-assignment within a lobby.
 It forwards the request to `RoomManager.TryAssignPlayerToRoom` with a `RoomJoinOptions` payload describing password, preferred role, spectator mode, and whether the caller is willing to wait in the queue.
 4. **Queue Handling** – if a room is full and queueing is permitted, the player is stored in the room’s wait list and receives a `RoomEnterResponse` with `IsQueued=true` plus their current queue position.
 Whenever seats free up `RoomManager` promotes the next player, sends them a `RoomPromotionNotice`, and broadcasts an updated queue snapshot.
 5. **Leave & Cleanup** – `RoomLeaveHandler` removes the player from their room using `RoomManager.RemovePlayer`.
 Active members free seats, potentially promoting a queued player, after which the leaving player is redirected back to the lobby.
+Promotions and reassignments update `SessionManager` so the authoritative player state stays in sync with room membership.

 ## Queue & Promotion Messages